OUR KPIs

 Definition

-Cash generated from operations, less current tax, excluding adjustments in respect of prior years.
+Cash generated from operations, less current tax.
+See reconciliation of non-IFRS measures.

 Relevance

-Illustrates Serica’s operational cash flow and financial performance in a high-tax environment, representative of the cash generation of the business prior to discretionary decisions regarding capital allocation.
+Illustrates Serica’s operational cash flow and financial performance in a high-tax and volatile environment, representative of the cash generation of the business prior to discretionary decisions regarding capital allocation.

 Shareholder returns ($ million)